MaximZhelev/full-stack-dapp/README.md

 $ npm run dev
 ```

-Change greeterAddress with your contract address.\n
+Change greeterAddress with your contract address.
 Manually add a local private key to your Metamask wallet and change to localhost:8545.

 ### Compile